Safari Tours & Trips in Latin America

 Lovely vitas and fabulous guide Edudardo Lopez, but tour descriptors sometimes lacking in detail and level of strenuous activities was minimized.
 One accommodation was impossible to endure in Cahuita do to level of mildew and mould in rooms.
 Had to go to a different accommodation for those three nights -for 2 couples - at own cost ($400 US per couple).
 We would not unconditionally recommend Exodus Tours to anyone in future.
 If you need more details contact us in person via email. d.w.steele@bell.net Our Tour guide was instrumental in helping to find last minute accommodation for the 2 couples.
 His efforts were exemplary!

-- Best of Costa Rica
+- Journeys: Highlights of Costa Rica National Geographic Journeys

 What our customers ask about Safari Tours & Trips in Latin America